+No one likes having a stuffy nose, even your dog.
+It's unpleasant for him to have his breathing restricted and any type of stuffiness has a variety of medical causes, ranging from simple to more complex.
 If your dog experiences a stuffy nose for more than one day, take him to the veterinarian for an examination.
-In dogs, stuffy noses can result from infections, tooth abscesses, parasites, and nasal polyps.
-In the meantime, there are ways to clear a dog's nose and offer relief prior to a veterinary visit.
+In dogs, stuffy noses can result from things like allergies, bacterial or fungal infections, viruses, tooth abscesses, parasites, and nasal polyps.
+These are serious conditions that require the expertise of a vet to treat.

 How to Clear a Dog's Stuffy Nose

-If your dog's stuffy nose is allergy-related, the over-the-counter medication Benadryl might help.
+If your dog's stuffy nose is allergy-related, the over-the-counter medication Benadryl might help, according to petMD.
 Again, consult your veterinarian before giving your dog this drug, and ask for dosing information.
 An antihistamine, Benadryl works by counteracting histamines released by your dog's body as part of his allergic reaction to a substance, such as certain molds and pollens.
-Side effects of Benadryl include lethargy, decreased urination and appetite loss.
+Side effects of Benadryl include lethargy, decreased urination, and appetite loss.
 Don't give Benadryl to dogs suffering from heart disease, hyperthyroidism or bladder problems.